ilovelogic/CSE-135-HW3/README.md

 As I was getting this up and running, I used a Google doc for tracking details to use in debugging down the road.
 [Google Doc Notes](https://docs.google.com/document/d/1myGtFbDzZ5-MzCQncl51wMC3QlLp-PAuKZ_tOACnpPk/edit?usp=sharing)

 ## Progressive Enhancement
-As firm believers in progressive enhancement, we rely on log files, then client hints, and lastly Javascript for our data collection.
+As firm believers in progressive enhancement, we rely on log files first and foremost and use Javascript to enhance our data collection.

-## Data Ingest
-We perform an immediate write to short term storage and carry out sanitization and processing later on.

 ## Dashboard
-We offer an explanation of all our design decisions, including the chart types representing our data, the metrics we worked with, amd so on.
+We offer an explanation of all our design decisions, including the chart types representing our data, the metrics we worked with, and so on.

 ### User Language Pie Chart
 In our report about designing versions of our pages for different languages, we needed to understand which language groups were most present among our users.